compuphase/makedepend/readme.md

 * Filenames with space characters are written with the space characters "escaped" with a backslash (in a way compatible with GNU Make).
-* The `-a` command line option now does an intelligent "append", where dependencies for new files are added, but dependencies for existing files are replaced.
+* The `-a` command line option now does an intelligent "append", where dependencies for new files are added, but if a file that makedepend scans already appears in the section below the delimiter, the dependencies for that file are replaced.
 * Added the `-b` command line option, to skip making backups of the input makefiles.
 * Added the `-c` command line option, to add the source file as a dependency for each target (in addition to the files included by that source file).
+* Added the `-e` command line option, to list only project-specific include files as dependencies (and skip any system includes).
+The rationale is that this option makes a Makefile more portable, because all listed dependencies are part of the project (all system-specific dependencies are excluded).
 * Added the `-h` command line option, to show program usage.
+The `-?` option is equivalent to `-h`.
 * Let makedepend display the (platform-specific) list of predefined variables with the `-h -v` arguments (verbose help).
 * Replace the option `-Y` by `-I-`.